jmfrancklab/jmfrancklab.github.io/AAResearch_citations.md

 ## How do Proteins Alter Nearby Solvent?

+Proteins are the molecular motors
+    that drive all life,
+    and most drugs are designed to interact with proteins.
+It is increasingly clear that water molecules
+    at the surface of proteins control their structure and function;
+    while researchers have developed methods that
+    can study the structure of proteins,
+    there are no accessible methods to spatially map the hydration water.
+We develop and apply magnetic-resonance-based
+    spectroscopic methods for routine, robust,
+    and accessible measurements of the properties
+    of these key hydration water molecules.

 ## Lipid-Peptide Interactions

 ## Spin Label Synthesis

 ## Unusual Water Molecules inside Polymer Systems

+Similarly,
+    researchers have identified a direct link
+    between the behavior of hydration water
+    associated with synthetic materials and the
+    properties of those materials.

 ## The future:
 In the Franck lab,